microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0/Get-MgUser.md

 ### Example 1: Get the list of all the users

-This command get a list of users
+This command returns a list of all users.

 ```powershell
 Get-MgUser  | Format-List  ID, DisplayName, Mail, UserPrincipalName